elizangelaxavier/Microsoft-DP200/instructions/dp-200-07_instructions.md

 At the end of this lad, you will have:

 1. Setup Azure Data Factory
-1. Ingest data using the Copy Activity
+1. Ingested data using the Copy Activity
-1. Use the Mapping Data Flow task to perform transformation
+1. Used the Mapping Data Flow task to perform transformation
-1. Perform transformations using a compute resource
+1. Performed transformations using a compute resource

 > **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.